-Choosing Hons.
-Specialized Course in Law Subjects for B.A.
-LL.B.
+2. Choosing Hons.
+Specialized Course in Law Subjects for B.Com.LL.B.
 Hon's.

+• Choosing Hons.
+Specialized Course in Law Subjects for B.A./B Com/B B A/B C A. LL.B.
+Hon's.
 The arrangement of Hons.
-Specialized Course in law for B.A LL.B.
-Hon's., course allows the student to have specialization, to some extent, in (a) International Law and Intellectual Property Rights Group, or (b) Constitutional Law and Property Law Group or (c) Criminal Law and Forensic Science Group or (d) Industrial and Commercial Law Group by choosing the optional subjects from the given list in each semester from Forth Year Onwards.
+Specialized Course in law for B.A./B Com/B B A/B C A. LL.B.
+Hon's., courseallows the student to have specialization, to some extent, in (a) International Law andIntellectual Property Rights Group, or (b) Constitutional Law and Property LawGroup or (c) Criminal Law and Forensic Science Group or (d) Industrial andCommercial Law Group by choosing the optional subjects from the given list in eachsemester from Forth Year Onwards.